RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 # Save the figure as PDF
 plt.savefig("output/ChIPseeker/heatmap_Lost_ForebrainDev.pdf")

 ```

-### Clean code to do heatmaps from genes H3K27me3-dynamics ESC to NPC in WT with GO related to neurons/brain
+### Clean code to do scatter plots and heatmaps from genes H3K27me3-dynamics ESC to NPC in WT with GO related to neurons/brain

 - Perform GO analysis in WT gain/lost H3K27me3 from ESC to NPC